pierre-rouleau/pel/README.rst

 - PEL supports GUI and terminal Emacs launched from a shell or from a GUI program like Windows Explorer, macOS Finder and others.

 - PEL supports the package quickstart feature available on Emacs version 27 and later.
-With it you can speed Emacs startup.
-PEL provides early-init.el file template and provides commands to create and refresh all files to activate the package quickstart or disable it: the commands **pel-setup-with-quickstart** and **pel-setup-no-quickstart**.
+PEL provides early-init.el file template and provides commands to create and refresh all files to activate the package quickstart or disable
+  it: the commands **pel-setup-with-quickstart** and **pel-setup-no-quickstart**.

 - PEL also provides further startup speedup with PEL **fast startup mode**.
   See `⅀ Fast Startup PDF`_ (see [#firefox]_).
 Easily speed up Emacs startup